-Wednesday 31st July saw the first of nine performances of The British Pageant, the first of its kind in Europe and one of the first to be held outside North America.
+Wednesday 31st July saw the first of nine performances of The British Pageant.
 Over 300 volunteers from The Church of Jesus Christ of Latter-day Saints of all ages and backgrounds will perform in this live musical production that tells the story of their British heritage and deep roots in Christianity.
 The Pageant will be performed in Chorley, on the Preston England Temple site, under an impressive marquee built to house a 480 square feet stage in front of audiences of 1,500.

 After a nineteenth century-themed festival of activities the whole family can enjoy, including games, crafts and a parade, the dramatic production will be performed to ticket-holders.
 Traditional and original music sung by a 200 person choir will accompany a cast of 100 British members of the Church, who have been rehearsing since auditions ended in March.

 Stephen Kerr, President of the Pageant, said: “We Latter-day Saints have a tremendous good news story to share with the whole world and a major part of the beginnings of this dramatic story takes place in [Britain].”

 Audiences will hear the British stories of sacrifice and commitment that preceded the establishment of The Church of Jesus Christ of Latter-day Saints.
 Martyrs such as William Tyndale and Thomas More gave their lives so that every person in Britain could have the Bible in their own language.
 Audiences will also witness a re-enactment of the arrival of the first Mormon missionaries in Britain in 1837, and hear the message that changed the lives of large numbers of people who flocked to the United States after being baptised as Mormons.
 It will be a story told in music, acting, and readings from 150 year-old journals.